The Nursery waiting list is currently CLOSED until 1st September 2023.

 The Nursery is conveniently located minutes from Swiss Cottage Underground Station, and right alongside the Swiss Cottage playground, leisure centre and library.

 Our nursery is open on Monday – Friday, 38 weeks of the year (ie. term-time only) for both funded places and private places.

 Half day or full day sessions are available.
-Morning sessions run from 9am – 1pm and full day sessions are from 9am – 3pm.
+We offer 15 hours and 30 hours per week.
+Morning sessions run from 9am – 12pm and full day sessions are from 9am – 3pm.

 Our Philosophy & Teaching

-Our nursery follows a combination of both EYFS (Early Years Foundation Stage) and Montessori methods of education.
+Our nursery follows EYFS (Early Years Foundation Stage).
 We aim to make the nursery a warm and welcoming place where friendships are made and children learn and develop to their full potential.

-We believe that every child is a unique child and children learn through positive relationships, enabling environments and through practitioners, all qualified and experienced but also chosen for their love and warmth of children and who aim to encourage and build the child’s confidence and self- esteem.
+We believe that every child is a unique child and children learn through positive relationships, enabling environments and through staff members chosen for their love and warmth of children and who aim to encourage and build the child’s confidence and self- esteem.

-Swiss Cottage Nursery registered in 2015 and is situated in the Swiss Cottage Community Centre in the London Borough of Camden.
+Swiss Cottage Nursery has been open since 2015 and is situated in the Swiss Cottage Community Centre in the London Borough of Camden.
 We are managed by the Swiss Cottage Community Association.